 However, the gap between English and Japanese is not only linguistic, it is also cultural.
 Talking about one's ability in Japanese is generally seen negatively.
-Japanese people will be humble, while in English, it's often ok to talk honestly about your ability.
+Japanese people will be humble, while in English, it's often okay to talk honestly about your ability.

 What should you say?

 Sometimes, English speakers understand the underlying question to be, "Are you good at something?"
 Often, the listener will understand that when you say, "Can you speak Japanese?" what you really mean is, "Are you good at speaking Japanese?"